Meghan Markle Reportedly Signed A Deal With Disney Days After Announcing Her Royal Exit

 Advertisement

-Not much is known yet about the deal and the project’s premise is still under wraps, but according to The Times, it has been in the works for awhile.
-Refinery29 reached out to Disney and reps for the royal family for comment, but they did not get back to us by press time.
+Not much is known yet about the deal and the project’s premise is still under wraps, but according to The Times, it has been in the works for a while.
+Refinery29 reached out to Disney and reps for the royal family for comment, but they did not respond by press time.

 Charity work has always been important to Meghan, who was a global ambassador for World Vision even before she joined the royal family and ended her acting career, announcing that she would instead be focusing on philanthropy full-time.
 In January 2019, she became the patron of four causes, one of which was also dedicated to animal welfare, and in June, Harry and Meghan started their own charity, Sussex Royal.